Fish-pro/puller/README.md

 helm install puller ./charts/puller -n puller --create-namespace
 ```

-We can see that `puller-controller` is installed in the puller namespace
+We can see that `puller` is installed in the puller namespace

 ```
 [root@york-master ~]# kubectl -n puller get po